Ezequiel92/BibliographyFormatter/README.md

 ## ⚠️ Warning

 This script is written for personal use and may break at any moment.
-So, no guarantees are given.
+So, use it at your own risk.